 Types of Blogs that Make Money

-The truth is that every type of blog can make some amount of money.
+The truth is that almost every type of blog can make some amount of money.

 1. Making Money Online